fogfish/cache/README.md

 ### sharding

 Module `cache_shards` provides simple sharding on top of `cache`.
 It uses simple `hash(Key) rem NumShards` approach, and keeps `NumShards` in application environment.
-The feature is still **experimental**, its interface is a subject to change further releases.
+This feature is still **experimental**, its interface is a subject to change in further releases.

 ```erlang
    {ok, _} = cache_shards:start_link(my_cache, 8, [{n, 10}, {ttl, 60}]).